eliaxelang007/rhythm.js/README.md

 ### Clip

-To create a clip of a certain section of a track, do this!
+To create a clip of a certain section of a track, do this.

 In this code snippet, `Clip` will create a track that starts 5 seconds into its child node, `Play`, and then plays its next 10 seconds.